ENG 400: Internship

 Course Description

-The primary purpose of this course is to assign students to, and facilitate, credited internships (about 84-88 hours across winter term) with selected organizations outside of the U of T campus — and so to oversee and provide support for those partnerships from within the university/classroom, and to assess and evaluate students’ work by combining feedback from off-campus partners with in-class reports by students.
-We’ll attend not only to basic professional skills and practices that English majors and specialists might need for the workplace beyond campus but also to the contributions that English majors and specialists might be especially well-positioned to offer in such workplaces.
+The primary purpose of this course is to assign students to, and facilitate, credited internships (about 84-88 hours across winter term) with selected organizations outside of the U of T campus — and so to oversee and provide support for those partnerships from within the university/classroom, to facilitate learning and reflection (both practical and humanistic) from these experiences, and to assess and evaluate students’ work by combining feedback from off-campus partners with in-class reports by students.
+In ENG 400, we’ll attend not only to basic professional skills and practices that English majors and specialists might need for the workplace beyond campus, but also to the contributions that English majors and specialists might be especially well-positioned to offer in such workplaces.

-Thus, in addition to the approximately 7 hours per week that each student must spend at their internship, students enrolled in ENG 400 must also attend periodic in-person meetings on campus with Prof. Sergi (schedule below).
+Thus, in addition to the approximately 7 hours per week that each student must spend at their internship, students enrolled in ENG 400 must also attend periodic in-person meetings on campus with me (schedule below).
 Across their internship hours and their on-campus sessions, students can expect to:

 • practice the application of writing and communication skills to meet organizational needs;